 If you or someone you know is experiencing DFV please refer to the below contacts or visit Council’s Domestic and Family Violence Awareness page.

 - North Queensland Domestic Violence Resource Service (Townsville) - Ph: 4721 2888 - Monday to Friday 8:30am – 4:30pm

 - DV Connect: https://www.dvconnect.org/ or phone 1800 811 811 (support for all genders)

 - DV connect Women’s line – for anyone who identifies as a woman, call 1800 811 811 any time

 - DV connect Men’s Line – for anyone who identifies as a man, call 1800 600 636 from 9am to midnight 7 days

 - In an Emergency call 000 (triple zero)

 Crime Prevention Through Environmental Design & Public Spaces

 Council undertakes proactive Community Safety Audits at public parks and spaces using Crime Prevention Through Environmental Design (CPTED) principles.
 The purpose of the audits is to identify ways to reduce hazards, antisocial behaviours and opportunistic crime in public parks and spaces.
-Ten locations have been audited since May 2020.

 If you would like to consider implementing CPTED for your residence or business, information can be sourced at Queensland Police Safety (QPS) in Public Places website.